Radiochromic film: Profiling

-Radiochromic film can provide high spatial resolution information about the distribution of radiation.
+Radiochromic film can provide high spatial resolution of ionising radiation.
 Depending on the scanning technique, sub-millimetre resolution can be achieved.

 Dosimetry

-Unlike many other types of radiation detector, radiochromic film can be used for absolute dosimetry where information about absorbed dose is obtained directly.
-It is typically scanned, for example using a standard flat bed scanner, to provide accurate quantification of the optical density and therefore degree of exposure.
-Gafchromic film has been shown to provide measurements accurate to 2% over doses of 0.2–100 Gray (Gy).
+Unlike many other types of radiation detector, radiochromic film can be used for absolute dosimetry where information about absorbed dose is needed.
+It is typically scanned (e.g., using a standard flatbed scanner) to quantify optical density and therefore degree of exposure.
+Gafchromic film has been shown to provide measurements accurate to within 2% of absorbed doses in the range of 0.2–100 Gy.